infinityworks/101-Sessions/sessions/Terraform-100/README.md

 * Installing Terraform
 * The Terraform CLI
 * Getting the sample code
-* Deploying an server with Terraform - Workshop
+* Deploying a server with Terraform - Workshop

 ## Session 2